 When you apply for your car’s insurance there are many factors that the insurer considers to calculate your risk.
 This mainly includes your vehicle and driver profile along with other criteria.
-If your driver record has many violations, at-fault accidents etc. then your insurer may consider you a high-risk.
+If your driving record has many violations, at-fault accidents, etc. then your insurer may consider you a high-risk.
 These may also reflect an increase in your premiums compared to another policyholder with a better driving record and all other factors similar.
 If you are shopping for insurance then you do not need to include parking tickets as a violation.

 While parking tickets on their own may not affect your insurance rates, if you make a habit of not paying up then it could be a problem.
 Most Canadian cities have specific bylaws to regulate parking and if you park in the wrong zone designated for other users then you may get a ticket.
-This is to ensure road safety by regulation of traffic and public parking rules.
+This is to ensure road safety by regulating traffic and public parking rules.

 Types Of Parking Tickets

 Some of the common types of parking tickets that you may get in Ontario are as follows: